KelseyJPhillips/hire-me/stuff/CV raw en.md

 Full remote, from Paris
 https://www.tignum.com/

-Rescued a stalled project from over-engineering by advocating for simplicity, lean architecture, and faster delivery.
-Defined and led the design of a new backend in Kotlin (Ktor), choosing “the simplest solution that works” to maximize feature delivery with a small team.
+Saved 2 million euros to the company, as right hand of the CTO

+Rescued a stalled project from over-engineering, AWS bill went from 10k€/month to 0.5k€/month.

+Closed the Berlin office costing 16k€/month by moving to full remote.
-Promoted a writing-first culture in a fully remote environment, enabling clear decision-making, reduced interruptions, and faster onboarding.
+Promoted a writing-first asynchronous work culture, reduced interruptions, faster onboarding.

+Went from 20 devs to a better team of 12 devs.
+Reduced 3 front-end project to 1 single codebase.
-Broke down silos between backend and frontend by encouraging shared ownership, cross-team reviews, and collaborative architecture decisions.
+Broke down silos between backend and frontend.

-Mentored an Android developer into a proficient backend contributor, fostering a culture of upskilling and full-stack curiosity.
+Delivered more and better business features by making it simple to add, test and deploy new functionnality.

-Organized regular internal meetups to share knowledge, discuss architecture trade-offs, and improve async collaboration in a fully remote team.
+Organized regular internal meetups to share knowledge and discuss trade-offs.

 Skills: Kotlin, TypeScript, Ktor, GraphQL, Java, Software Architecture, Gradle, CI/CD, Docker, Heroku, Lean Startup, Agile Development, Remote Team Leadership